 So, you want to troubleshoot with your internet service provider and figure out why Instagram won’t work.

 #6 Try Another Device

-If the problem persists on multiple networks, then there’s a good chance that it is tied to your specific device.
+When the ingress timeout stream id message persists on multiple networks, then there’s a good chance that it is tied to your current device, meaning you should try it on another device.

 If that solves the issue, then you either have a connection problem or a software problem that is specific to the original device.

-If changing devices doesn’t help, you might have an account problem instead.
+Changing devices didn’t help?
+You might have an account problem instead.